Have you received a notice of intention to cancel your visa or has your visa been refused?

 The AAT can make one of the following decisions:

-What is the Appeal fails?
+What if the Appeal fails?

 In this case, you will have 2 options: